 They are always very welcome at St Andrew’s.

-We have a great junior church, creche and groups for school students.
 Click through for more information about our groups for children and young people.
+We have a wonderful youth worker called Zoe.

 If any babies or young children need entertaining at any point during a service there are toys, books and colouring materials in the Lady Chapel and they are welcome to play there at any time during services.

 Yes!
 St Andrew's adheres strictly to the Diocese of Ely and Church of England safeguarding procedures.
-Our Parish Safeguarding Officer is Lisa MacGregor.
+Our Parish Safeguarding Officer is Rob Needle, whose contact details are here.

-LBGTQ+ people are very welcome, accepted and safe here.
+LBGTQ+ people are welcomed, accepted, included and safe here.

 Lots of volunteers and a few paid staff.
 If you want to know more about the church leaders, check out our Who's Who page.